LCoNZ has developed a partnership with ExLibris and Datacom Systems Ltd to provide an integrated library management system, hosted externally.

 We have also identified that one of the major issues with our repositories is that researchers and academic staff do not always have an appropriate level of understanding regarding the different versions of their research outputs.
 We have therefore produced a Versions Toolkit for use with the repositories (based on the UK TOOLKIT that the London School of Economics and Political Science prepared for JISC).

-AUT have completed integration of the institutional repository with the university's research management application.
+AUT have completed integration of the institutional repository with the university's research management application and Waikato are currently working on a similar integration.